miguelzpresa/-/README.md

 1. Open the PDF Reader App. 📂
 2. Click the "Open PDF" button to select a PDF file from your computer. 🖱️
 3. Once the file is loaded, use the navigation controls to browse through the pages. 📄
-4. Use the zoom controls to adjust the view of the PDF file. 🔍
+4. Use the play/pause controls to play & stop the reader voice. 🔍
-5. Use the search bar to quickly find specific text within the PDF file. 🔎

-## SetUp 💻
+## Language code 💻
-- Ubuntu 🐧
 - Python 🐍

+## Libraries 🤝
+- PyPDF2 ⏺️
+- gTTs 🐍
+- Pygame  🐧
+- Tkinter ⏺️
+- kivy  🐧
-- Kivy ⏺️
+- kivymd ⏺️
+- os 🐍

    a.
-Methods used to load the libraries: 📖
+For Developers: Methods used to load the libraries: 📖

       sudo apt-get update
       sudo apt-get upgrade